EEOB-BioData/BCB546X-R/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-While atomic vectors are most commonly turned into matrices, the dimension attribute can also be set on lists to make list-matrices or list-arrays: \index{arrays!list-arrays} \index{list-arrays}
+While atomic vectors are most commonly turned into matrices, the dimension attribute can also be set on lists to make list-matrices or list-arrays:

 ~~~